TI-Tokyo/riak-docs-fork/content/riak/kv/2.0.1/using/repair-recovery/secondary-indexes.md

     Partitions = [P || {P, 'dev1@127.0.0.1'} <- riak_core_ring:all_owners(Ring)].
     ```

-    _Note: The above is an [Erlang list comprehension](http://www.erlang.org/doc/programming_examples/list_comprehensions.html), that loops over each `{Partition, Node}` tuple in the Ring, and extracts only the partitions that match the given node name, as a list._
+    _Note: The above is an [Erlang list comprehension](http://www.erlang.org/doc/programming_examples/list_comprehensions.html), that loops over each `&#123;Partition, Node&#125;` tuple in the Ring, and extracts only the partitions that match the given node name, as a list._

 4. Execute repair on all the partitions.
-Executing them all at once like this will cause a lot of `{shutdown,max_concurrency}` spam but it's not anything to worry about.
+Executing them all at once like this will cause a lot of `&#123;shutdown,max_concurrency&#125;` spam but it's not anything to worry about.
 That is just the transfers mechanism enforcing an upper limit on the number of concurrent transactions.

     ```erlang
     [riak_search_vnode:repair(P) || P <- Partitions].